 OSE Immunotherapeutics and ARCAGY - GINECO Announce Initiation of a Randomized Phase 2 Clinical Trial Evaluating Tedopi in Combination with Pembrolizumab in Ovarian Cancer

-- The study will explore Tedopi’s potential in an additional oncology indication with significant unmet medical need.

-NANTES, France, March 15, 2021 (GLOBE NEWSWIRE) -- OSE Immunotherapeutics (FR0012127173) and the French cooperative group ARCAGY-GINECO today announced that the French National Agency for Medicines and Health Products Safety (ANSM) and the French Central Ethic Committee (CPP) approved the initiation of a new Phase 2 clinical trial evaluating Tedopi in patients with recurrent ovarian cancer (the TEDOVA trial).
+OSE Immunotherapeutics (FR0012127173) (Paris:OSE) and the French cooperative group ARCAGY-GINECO today announced that the French National Agency for Medicines and Health Products Safety (ANSM) and the French Central Ethic Committee (CPP) approved the initiation of a new Phase 2 clinical trial evaluating Tedopi in patients with recurrent ovarian cancer (the TEDOVA trial).
 Tedopi will be evaluated alone and in combination with Merck’s Keytruda (pembrolizumab), an immune checkpoint inhibitor, as maintenance treatment in ovarian cancer patients after chemotherapy.

 The three arm TEDOVA study will evaluate neo-epitope-based vaccine Tedopi as a maintenance treatment, alone or in combination with anti-PD-1 Keytruda, versus the best supportive care in platinum-sensitive recurrent ovarian cancer patients with controlled disease after platinum-based chemotherapy.